Craig Rothfeld: Prison consultant career

 Following his release in 2017, Rothfeld founded Inside Outside Ltd., a New York City-based prison consulting firm.
 Rothfeld claims to advocate for the “human rights” of justice-impacted people and helping families manage challenges associated with incarceration.

-Rothfeld has served several high-profile criminal clients including Harvey Weinstein, NXIVM founder Keith Raniere, former Trump Organization chief financial officer Allen Weisselberg, and rapper Sheff G, who hired Rothfeld after pleading guilty to attempted murder.
-He is primarily known and referenced publicly in relation to his work with Luigi Mangione after Mangione was charged in the killing of UnitedHealth Group CEO Brian Thompson.
+Rothfeld has served several high-profile criminal clients including NXIVM founder Keith Raniere, former Trump Organization chief financial officer Allen Weisselberg, rapper Sheff G, and Jasveen Sangha.

+Rothfeld is primarily known and referenced publicly in relation to familiarity with the New York prison system, and his work with Luigi Mangione and Harvey Weinstein.
+Rothfeld was publicly credited with assisting Weinstein when he required urgent medical care while at Rikers Island.